With its distinctive wedge footprint, it has been one of Fort Worth’s most iconic buildings for more than a century.

-Our Flatiron Building was modeled after Manhattan’s Flatiron Building (1902, twenty-one stories), which is located a block from where “our” General Worth is buried.
+Our Flatiron Building was modeled after Manhattan’s Flatiron Building (1902, twenty-one stories), which is located a block from where Fort Worth’s namesake, General William Jenkins Worth, is buried.
 Coincidentally, our Flatiron Building is located a block from our General Worth Square.
 In this photo of Manhattan’s new Flatiron Building in the December 19, 1902 Telegram, the yellow arrow points to the top of General Worth’s obelisk on Broadway.

 From Makers of Fort Worth, 1914.

 The earlier triangular building can be seen in this 1898 Sanborn map.

 Sure enough, the February 5, 1906 Telegram reported that Saunders had plans to build on the site.

 The February 5 clip says the triangular shape of the lot (A7 on this Tarrant Appraisal District map) conforms to the angle of Houston Street and the Jennings-Daggett survey boundary.
 (The Edison Building—as in the Edison exchange—is the telephone company building.)

 Over the years angular lots and angular street intersections created at least four angular buildings along West 9th Street between Houston and Throckmorton streets.
 Three survive: the Flatiron Building on Houston, the 1906 Western National Bank Building on Houston, and the little 1910 Bryce Building at 909 Throckmorton Street.
 The white outline labeled “L” shows the footprint of the 1939 public library at 915 Throckmorton, demolished in 1990.